This is the multi-page printable view of this section. Click here to print.

 1. Open the build.gradle file of the package you’d like to configure to use patches.

 2. Include a repositories section in the build.gradle file to establish a repository connection to the Endor Labs Patch Factory.
-Make sure to replace with the name of your Endor Labs namespace.
+Make sure to replace namespace with the name of your Endor Labs namespace.

 3. Include a reference to the Endor Patch version in the build.gradle file.